RTGS-Lab/esri_javascript_API/README.md

 For simplicity, all demo javascript, CSS, and HTML are in a single HTML file.

-Code can be tested completely in the browser using `https://html-preview.github.io/?url=`.
-Just put the URL to the HTML file at the end.
+Code can be tested by downloading the HTML file and running locally in a browser.